 Today, you'll make another five-hour journey from Chandigarh to Amritsar in northwest India.
 One of the holiest and most sacred cities in Sikhism, Amritsar is both the home of and named after the iconic Golden Temple, with the city's name derived from the pool surrounding the temple, meaning "holy lake of nectar."

-Once you arrive in the city, check into your hotel and relax a while before heading out on a city tour.
-Round off your visit with a trip to the Golden Temple at sunset to watch the changing light illuminate the temple's glimmering exterior, before making your way inside to experience the impressive evening ceremony.
+Once you arrive in the city, check into your hotel and relax for a while before heading out on a city tour.
+Round off your visit with a trip to the Golden Temple at sunset to watch the changing light illuminate the temple's glimmering exterior before making your way inside to experience the impressive evening ceremony.

 Day 4: Transfer to Pragpur, India's First Heritage Village